mwfj/CMU_15213_CSAPP3E_Lab/2.BombLab/README.md

 ```bash
 (gdb) x/s 0x4024b00x4024b0 <array.3449>:	"maduiersnfotvbylSo you think you can stop the bomb with ctrl-c, do you?"(gdb) x/s 0x40245e0x40245e:	"flyers"
 ```
+This table shows the character in dictionary array and its index in the array:

 |       		    | 				  |		   |		       |
 | :----------: |:-----------:| :------:|:--------:|